bodowd/duckdb_rdkit/README.md

 - `Mol`: the internal duckdb_rdkit representation of a RDKit molecule.

 > [!IMPORTANT]
 > The duckdb_rdkit molecule representation has additional metadata and cannot
 > be read directly by RDKit.
 You will get an error.

 - Currently, can only be created from a SMILES in a variety of ways: inserting a valid SMILES string into a column that expects Mol, type conversion such as 'CC'::mol, or the mol_from_smiles function.

 ### File formats

-- `read_sdf(path/to/file, COLUMNS={'desired_col': 'VARCHAR', mol: 'Mol'})`: execute
+#### SDF

+- There are two ways to query `.sdf` files with SQL.
-  a SQL query against .sdf files.
-Can be used to extract, transform, and load data into a duckdb file for faster subsequent queries, or to directly query the sdf to explore the data.
+  Thes can be used to extract, transform, and load data into a duckdb file for faster subsequent queries, or to directly query the sdf to explore the data.

+  - `read_sdf(path/to/sdf/file, COLUMNS={column_name: LogicalType});`
+    Using the `read_sdf` function, the properties of interest in the sdf file can be explicitly defined.
+If a record does not have the specified property, a null value will be returned.
+The `'Mol'` type will indicate to the extension that the molecules in the records should be extracted and returned.

+    - Example: `SELECT * FROM read_sdf(path/to/file, COLUMNS={desired_col: 'VARCHAR', mol: 'Mol'});`

+  - Automatic detection of `sdf` files.
+This will execute the query against the sdf file when the extension `.sdf` is detected.

+    In this case, the extension
+    will guess what the schema is.
+If the schema is not homogeneous, it is possible that the automatic detection will miss certain properties in the SDF.

+    In this case, it is better to use the `read_sdf` function in order to make sure the property of interest is extracted.
+This is not a problem if the schema is uniform throughout the sdf file.

+    The molecule column is named `mol`.

+  - Example: `SELECT mol, id FROM 'test.sdf';`

 ### Searches